 The type of tools you pack into a bug out backpack will be largely influenced by the situation you’re preparing for in the event you need to get out of town quickly.

 For example, if your bug out plan involves heading into the wilderness for any length of time, the tools you’ll want to pack will likely be very different to bugging out in an urban environment.
-Similarly, preparing a backpack for a bug out vehicle will require considerations that you probably won’t make if you’re planning to leave on foot.
+Similarly, preparing a survival backpack for a bug out vehicle will require considerations that you probably won’t make if you’re planning to leave on foot.

 When you’ve got the specific conditional and situational requirements established, the next most important thing to think about when planning tools and equipment (as with all the other items you end up packing), is weight and packing space in your bag.

-If you’re likely to be bugging out in the wilderness or in a climate where snowfall is likely, a portable entrenching tool can make all the difference if you can make room in you bag.
+If you’re likely to be bugging out in the wilderness or in a climate where snowfall is likely, a portable entrenching tool can make all the difference if you can make room in your bag.
 Similarly, if you’re bugging out by vehicle an e-tool is a worthy ally in the trunk.

-Portable, durable and built to provide light in the most challenging conditions, the best tactical flashlights are used by military and emergency services alike, offering incredible reliability and long-lasting, powerful light output.
+Portable, durable, and built to provide light in the most challenging conditions, the best tactical flashlights are used by military and emergency services alike, offering incredible reliability and long-lasting, powerful light output.

-When choosing a flashlight for your bug out bag, go for a model that offers multiple operation modes alongside excellent runtime, a reinforced casing and waterproofing or high water resistance.
+When choosing a flashlight for your bug out bag, go for a model that offers multiple operation modes alongside excellent runtime, a reinforced casing, and waterproofing or high water resistance.